Monnoroch/ColorHighlighter/README.md

 Highlighting colors with gutter icons requires ImageMagick to be installed (see the installation section).
 Going to `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text > Gutter icon style` and selecting `None` will disable it.

-This mode can cause pauses when opening big files for the first time with "highlihgt everything" mode because the plugin needs to create icons for all newly encountered colors.
+This mode can cause pauses when opening big files for the first time with "highlight everything" mode because the plugin needs to create icons for all newly encountered colors.

 ### Blocks